Introduction

 Cache-to-Disk Ratio: Balancing Cost and Performance

 While the concept of caching is straightforward—store data temporarily in a faster storage medium to access it quickly—the decision on what to cache and for how long is more sophisticated.
 A seemingly trivial but often not considered question is: why not cache everything?
-Let's delve into why such an approach is not typically viable and why a splendid eviction policy is important.
+Let's explore why such an approach is not typically viable and why a splendid eviction policy is important.

 The Trade-off Between Memory and Disk: Speed vs. Cost